vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 So far, nothing REST Docs specific, but this is the base we'll be building on.

 ### Adding the dependencies
 The first thing you'll need to do is provide the Spring Rest Docs dependency.
 You'll need to use a different one depending on whether you want to use Spring MVC Test, WebTestClient or RestAssured.
-For Spring MVC Test you'll need the following (use the latest version).
+For Spring MVC Test use the following (the latest version).

 ```xml
 <dependency>